jeya17112k/jeya17112k.github.io/pages/index.md

 # Building Inventory Visualizations

-## 📊 Plot 1 – Top 10 Building Usage Types by Count (Transparent Stacked Bar)
+## 📊 Plot 1 – Top 10 Building Usage Types by Count
 <iframe src="/assets/plot1.html" width="100%" height="600px" frameborder="0" scrolling="no"></iframe>
 This bar chart visualizes the top 10 building usage categories (`Usage Description`) by count of buildings, with each bar segmented by `Bldg Status`.
 The x-axis displays the 10 most frequent usage types, and the y-axis shows the number of buildings for each.
 Within each bar, the building statuses—such as "In Use", "In Progress", and "Abandon"—are stacked vertically.
 This provides a concise yet multi-dimensional view of how building usage and status intersect.
 To help highlight all categories within each bar, I applied a slight transparency effect to the bar segments, which prevents top layers from fully obscuring smaller ones beneath.

 In terms of design choices, this plot uses nominal encoding for `Usage Description` on the x-axis, and a quantitative encoding for count on the y-axis.
 I chose stacked bars to allow for the distribution of building statuses within each category, and opted for a transparent fill (`opacity=0.7`) to allow partial visibility of underlying segments.
 Color was mapped to `Bldg Status` using Altair’s categorical palette, ensuring that each building state has a distinct hue.
 Axis labels were rotated by 30 degrees to improve readability for long usage names.
 Tooltips were also enabled to give users detailed information on hover.